zmcartor/homestead-guide/source/account-management.rst

 ================================================================================

-Using Mist Ethereum wallet
+Using Mist Expanse wallet
 --------------------------------------------------------------------------------

-Importing your presale wallet using the GUI Mist Ethereum wallet is very easy.
+Importing your presale wallet using the GUI Mist Expanse wallet is very easy.
 In fact, you will be asked if you want to import your presale wallet during the installation of the app.

 ..
 Warning:: Mist wallet is beta software.
 Beware and use it at your own risk.

-Instructions for installing the Mist Ethereum wallet are given in the section :ref:`Creating an account: Using Mist Ethereum wallet <using-mist-ethereum-wallet>`.
+Instructions for installing the Mist Expanse wallet are given in the section :ref:`Creating an account: Using Mist Expanse wallet <using-mist-expanse-wallet>`.

 Simply drag-and-drop your ``.json`` presale wallet file into the designated area and enter your password to import your presale account.